Gwendolyn Brooks (won one for poetry in 1950).

-White Star Line and built at the Harland and Wolff shipyard. constuction began in 1907 and ended in 1912.(this inclueds the construstion of the hull, the "Fitting Out", Sea trails and final preperations)
+White Star Line and built at the Harland and Wolff shipyard. constuction began in 1907 and ended in 1912.(this inclueds the construstion of the hull, the "Fitting Out", Sea trails and final preperations).

-Titanic [yard number 401] was laid down: 31st March 1909.
+Titanic [yard number 401] was laid down: 31 st March 1909.

 Displacement from their ancestral land and loss of cultural valuesare some of the problems that the people faced in the 1910's as thecities grew larger.